RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_AtomicContactCount_type.md

 ```

 -   **distance**: Distance across which to count a contact
+-   **non_local**: Detect only non-local contacts, i.e., sequence distance more than 2.
+Positions in separate chains are automatically considered non-local
+-   **res_contact**: Only count one atom contact per residue.
+This option ignores normalize_by_sasa and normalize_by_carbon_count
+-   **count_SD_NE1**: In addition to carbon atoms, count methionine SD and tryptophan NE1
 -   **partition**: Partition across which to define contacts
 -   **normalize_by_sasa**: Normalize contacts by sasa
 -   **normalize_by_carbon_count**: Normalize contacts by number of carbons